It's possible to book large portions of your holiday online before you even get on your flight to Southeast Asia—but should you?

 Pool view: Sounds good, but where is the pool?
 Do you really want all the poolside guests eyeing you while you update your Facebook page in your underwear?

-Sea View: You’ll be able to glimpse a sliver of the ocean -- glimpse and sliver are the important words here.
+Sea View: You’ll be able to glimpse a sliver of the ocean—glimpse and sliver are the important words here.

 Ocean View: Same as sea view but the glimpse is a little longer-lasting and the sliver slightly broader.

-Beach front: Sounds great doesn’t it -- just be sure to clarify that there is nothing between you and the beach.
-There’s a high-class resort on Ko Samui with "beachfront cabanas" -- four rows deep.
+Beach front: Sounds great doesn’t it—just be sure to clarify that there is nothing between you and the beach.
+There’s a high-class resort on Ko Samui with "beachfront cabanas"—four rows deep.

-This is a gouge becoming ever more prevalent at mid-range and upper-range places.
-They note certain dates, eg Christmas Day, New Year’s Eve, Easter, Full Moon Parties, Aunt Siripen’s 60th birthday and so on, and slap a surcharge on your room for a compulsory "gala dinner" -- often costing thousands of baht per head (both for adults and children).
+The gala-rip-off compulsory dinner is a gouge becoming ever more prevalent at mid-range and upper-range places.
+They note certain dates, eg Christmas Day, New Year’s Eve, Easter, Full Moon Parties, Aunt Siripen’s 60th birthday and so on, and slap a surcharge on your room for a compulsory "gala dinner"—often costing thousands of baht per head (both for adults and children).
 You pay regardless of if you eat there or not.
-It’s nothing more than a greedy money-grab and you should do your upmost to try and wangle your way out of it -- easily done by choosing a different establishment.
+It’s nothing more than a greedy money-grab and you should do your upmost to try and wangle your way out of it—easily done by choosing a different establishment.

 Some online brokers will never, ever refund your deposit, regardless of circumstances.
 Read the small print and watch out for extra charges that slip into the booking process.
-Online brokers aren’t the only ones to be watched in this regard -- hotels can be equally mischievous -- we heard of one hotel on Phuket which slapped a 32.5% "Service Charge" on all reservations.
+Online brokers aren’t the only ones to be watched in this regard—hotels can be equally mischievous—we heard of one hotel on Phuket which slapped a 32.5% "Service Charge" on all reservations.

 In summary, if you’re on a long trip, are flexible with accommodation and don’t mind wandering about the town trying to find a bed, then there’s rarely a need to book ahead.
 If you’re on a short trip, with specific needs and perhaps you’re a little inflexible, then by all means book ahead whenever possible.